Office Administration - General - 380

 Program of Studies

-The program of studies displayed below applies to students starting the program in the 2018/19 academic year.
+The program of studies displayed below applies to students starting the program in the 2019/20 academic year.
 Students who began in other academic years may require different courses to be eligible to graduate.
-If you have questions regarding a strategy for completion please view this link or contact Continuing Education - Business.
+If you have questions regarding a strategy for completion please view this link or contact Continuing Education - Interdisciplinary, Creative, Media and Business

 Click on the Course number or Course title for more information on each course.